 4. Create your professional travel photography website

 Even as you continue to learn and inculcate the skills of professional travel photography, you must not forget to market your work.
-Build a professional travel photography website to showcase your travel photography images.
+Build a professional website to showcase your travel photography photos.
 Sort and curate your work and select the best travel photos of different genres that you have for your portfolio website.
-Constantly update your portfolio website and add new work from fresh travels.
+Regularly update your portfolio website and add new work from recent travels.
 Your website is your showcase window to the world and the first point of contact with potential clients and collaborators.

 Here’s a great article on how to create a photography portfolio website